Real-Time-DSP/lab/lab3/index.md

 4. Connect the signal generator as the input and the oscilloscope as the output.
 Measure the frequency response of your filter at 1 kHz increments up to 20 kHz by changing the frequency on the signal generator and measuring the amplitude of the output signal.
 Convert the amplitude values you measured to decibels. **Include the measured values in your lab report.**

 5. Plot the values of your measured response on top of or next to the values of the theoretical response. **Include this plot in your lab report.**

+## Lab 3 instructions: Week 3

+### IIR filter with circular buffer.

+1. Replace the linear buffer in your direct form IIR implementation from week #2 with a circular buffer. **Hint:** See the example in lab #0.

+2. Measure the number of elapsed cycles for the circular buffer implementation, and compare this with the direct form.

 ### IIR filter implementation: second order sections